MoritzB90/PyRID/sphinx/Developers/Theory/results.rst

    described by two exponential functions instead of one.

-Given a reaction radius :math:`R_{react}`, we would like to know at what reaction rate :math:`k_t` a simulation would match an experimentally measured macroscopic reaction rate :math:`k^{macro}`.
+Given a reaction radius :math:`R_{react}`, we would like to know at what microscopic reaction rate :math:`k` a simulation would match an experimentally measured macroscopic reaction rate :math:`k^{macro}`.
 For two non-interacting molecule species :math:`A` and :math:`B` with translational diffusion constants :math:`D^t_A` and :math:`D^t_B` and